Director: Thierry Notz

 Through some coaxing, I was able to get a copy of this film which I’ve seen in the late 90’s and I remember liking it back then.
 Watching it again, I rather find it a wee bit over the top but it’s still an okay film.
 The story took its premise from the closing of the US naval base in Olongapo City back in 1991.

-I was not really aware of the American actors in this film so it was a pleasant surprise for me to find out that Alexis Arquette [sibling of Boyhood star Patricia Arquette] is now a she.
+I was not really aware of the American actors in this film so it was a pleasant surprise for me to find out that Alexis Arquette [sibling of Boyhood star Patricia Arquette] is now a woman.
 Man’ I’m happy for her!

-Anyways, I guess some people could torrent this since apparently it’s not available on Amazon – that if the film interest you.
+Anyways, I guess some people could torrent this since it’s not available on Amazon – that if the film interest you.
 It’s an okay film overall for a minimally budgeted B-Hollywood movie.